The Cellist (ballet)

 The Cellist is a one-act ballet about British cellist Jacqueline du Pré, choreographed by Cathy Marston, with the scenario devised by Marston and Edward Kemp.
 The music was written by Philip Feeney and incorporated scores du Pré was best known for.
 The ballet is Marston's first Royal Ballet main stage production, and premiered on 17 February 2020 at the Royal Opera House, with the title role danced by Lauren Cuthbertson.
+The work is set in England during the 1960s and 1970s.

 Production

 Conception

 Choreographer Cathy Marston had worked with The Royal Ballet since 1997, but never on its main stage until The Cellist.
 She first had the idea of using a dancer as a cello when she was making Dangerous Liaison for the Royal Danish Ballet as she wanted to avoid props.
 She then considered to make a ballet with a cello.
 When Royal Ballet artistic director Kevin O'Hare asked Marston to give suggestions for a ballet, which would be her first main stage production for the company, her sister, a drama teacher who let her students improv with a cello, proposed using Jacqueline du Pré as the subject.
 Du Pré was regarded as one of the best cellists of all time, but her career was cut short due to multiple sclerosis (MS), and she died at age 42.
 Marston's mother having MS was not a factor in choosing du Pré.